 First Aid Treatment

-Antiseptics are used as first aid treatment when your skin is injured.
+Antiseptics are used as first aid treatment.
 On the other hand, disinfectants are not used as first aid treatment.

 Examples of antiseptic and disinfectant